melbournebioinformatics/MelBioInf_docs/docs/tutorials/variant_calling_galaxy_1/variant_calling_galaxy_1.md

  - Be familiar with the FASTQ format and base quality scores
  - Be able to align reads to generate a BAM file and subsequently generate a pileup file
+ - Be able to run the FreeBayes variant caller to find SNVs and indels
- - Be able to visualise BAM files using IGV and identify likely SNVs and indels by eye
+ - Be able to visualise BAM files using the [Integrative Genomics Viewer (IGV)] and identify likely SNVs and indels by eye

 -----